ASukhanov/liteServer/README.md

 ## Motivation
 Provide control for devices connected to non-linux machines.
-The simplicity of the protocol makes it possible to implemented it in FPGA on a cpu-less device.
+The simplicity of the protocol makes it possible to implemente it in FPGA on a cpu-less device.

 The server is running on the remote machine.
 Device parameters can be manipulated using liteAccess.py.
-A bridge monitor liteAdoMon.py running on linux will provide ADO-access to the device.

 The liteAccess.py is the base class for accessing the server parameters.
-It has similar functionality as adoIf, adoIfA and adoMetaData combined.

 ## Status
-Heavily developed right now.

-The servers are running on
-- acnlinec
-- 130.199.85.188 # Windows machine at He3 Polarimeter setup
+Released

 ### Examples
 - liteScalerMan.py # server for 10 scalers with individual increments